Most Active Stories

 But the station was destroyed in the 1906 earthquake and fire.
 Eventually, in 1946, it relocated to this remote corner of Point Reyes — after stops in San Francisco, Daly City, and Tomales Bay.
 Except for a few years during WWII, KPH stayed on the air.
 It was a money-maker: sending messages cost 50 cents per word, which even now isn’t cheap.

 Martini started working at KPH in 1961.
 And he stayed until the very end.
 He was the one who closed the door and turned out the lights when the station went dark.

 “It was like a death in the family when they closed it,” he says.
 “It's still here though, isn't it?”

 Bringing KPH to life

 A crowd of excited onlookers gathers around.
-Richard Dillman is getting ready to send a Morse Code message out to ships, HAM radio operators, and other normally-defunct marine radio stations like KPH, all of whom have turned on their old sets and tuned in for this special broadcast.
+Richard Dillman is getting ready to send a Morse code message out to ships, HAM radio operators, and other normally-defunct marine radio stations like KPH, all of whom have turned on their old sets and tuned in for a special broadcast.

 “People around the world will be listening to us,” says Dillman.
 “Have been waiting for this all year.
 Tubes warming up, earphones going on, coffee getting hot, ready to hear these transmissions.”

 It’s the Night of Nights: an annual celebration of the very last commercial radio message sent in Morse code.

 Only a handful of people are still truly fluent in Morse code.
 Dave Wolf is one of them.
 Dillman describes him as an ace commercial operator from KPH’s sister station, WCC, on Cape Cod.

 “He was also a shipboard radio operator — the genuine article right here,” Dillman explains.